We can help you sell your

-We deal in and sell early and unusual slide rules, early patented calculation
+We buy, sell, and deal in early and unusual slide rules,

 scientific and technology related antiques and actively

-deal in a broad range of related antiques and advertising.
+deal in a broad range of related antiques, collectibles and related advertising.

-There are links on the left to informational pages, and on the right,
+There are links on the left to informational pages, and on the right are

-links to past sales results for pieces we have sold.
+links to past sales results for many scientific related antiques we have sold.

 Our antique sales site for these